What is adjudication?

 - providing his own labour, or the labour of others, for the carrying out of construction operations.

-3 – The dispute must have arisen under the Contract i.e. be directly attributed to a contract provision.
-An example of this is has the Contractor been paid by the Employer as per the agreement?
+3. The dispute must have arisen under the Contract i.e. be directly attributed to a contract provision.
+An example of this would be, has the Contractor been paid by the Employer as per the agreement?.

 This is known as ‘statutory adjudication’.